Compton generator

 A Compton generator or Compton tube is an apparatus for experiment to demonstrate the Earth's rotation, similar to the Foucault pendulum and to gyroscope devices.
+Arthur Compton (Nobel Prize in Physics in 1927) published it during his fourth year at the College of Wooster in 1913.

 Explanation of apparatus

 A Compton generator is a circular hollow glass ring tube shaped like a doughnut, the inside of which is filled with water.
 If the ring lies flat on the table, the water in the ring is stationary, and it is then turned over by rotating itself 180 degree around a diameter, such that it again lies flat on the table surface, which is horizontal.
 The result of the experiment is that the water moves with a certain constant drift velocity around the tube after the doughnut has been rotated.
 If there were no friction with the walls, the water would continue to circulate indefinitely.

-The ring used in the initial experiment was made of one inch brass tubing bent into a circle eighteen inches in diameter, where the windows were placed the tube was constricted to a diameter of about three eights of an inch.
+The ring used in the initial experiment was made of one inch brass tubing bent into a circle eighteen inches in diameter, where the windows were placed the tube was constricted to a diameter of about 3/8 inches (9.5 mm).

 Compton used small droplets of coal oil mixed in the water to measure the drift velocity under a microscope.